-Considerations for Antiretroviral Therapy in the HIV-Infected Pregnant Woman specialist caring for the woman when she is not pregnant, her obstetrician, and the woman herself.
-Treatment recommendations for HIV-infected pregnant women are based on the belief that therapies of known benefit to women should not be withheld during pregnancy unless there are known adverse effects on the mother, fetus, or infant that outweigh the potential benefit to the woman [46].
+Considerations for Antiretroviral Therapy in the HIV-Infected Pregnant Woman

+HIV counseling and the offer of HIV testing to pregnant women have been universally recommended in the United States and are now mandatory in some states.
+Care of the HIV-infected pregnant woman should involve collaboration between the HIV specialist caring for the woman when she is not pregnant, her obstetrician, and the woman herself.
+Treatment recommendations for HIV-infected pregnant women are based on the belief that therapies of known benefit to women should not be withheld during pregnancy unless there are known adverse effects on the mother, fetus, or infant that outweigh the potential benefit to the woman [44].